matthias152/CryptoSite/README.md

 # CryptoAPI
 Repository for python django web project using cryptocurrency API

-Current task:
+To do:
 - fix profit/loss algorithms
-- transactions history ordering
+- restapi

-Backlog:
+- bootstrap

 ## How to run
 Type in main directory